-1. Contractors should take note that NO PAINTING OR OTHER SUBSTANCES are allowed on SCAT UCF IT data cabling
+1. Contractors should take note that NO PAINTING OR OTHER SUBSTANCES are allowed on UCF IT data cabling (typically

-- 2. All paints shall meet LEED criteria for Low Volatile Organic Compounds (VOC). - 3.
-All paint materials shall be applied in accordance with manufacturers' directions at not less than the recommended spreading rate. - Over existing compatible painted finishes, apply at least two coats of paint to achieve a finished product, except where more durable finishes are required under the scope of the project. - Primed surfaces that have been prepared properly require two (2) coats of finish paint on top of primer. - 4.
+- yellow).
+UCF IT is the exclusive installer of data cabling, and PAINTING OR OTHER SUBSTANCES on their cabling voids the cabling warranty.
+ANY CABLING WITH PAINTING OR OTHER SUBSTANCES caused by the contractor or his subcontractors will be REPLACED BY UCF IT AT THE CONTRACTOR'S EXPENSE.
+The contractor is responsible for the proper protection of existing and new UCF IT cabling. - 2.
+All paints shall meet LEED criteria for Low Volatile Organic Compounds (VOC). - All paint materials shall be applied in accordance with manufacturers' directions at not less than the recommended spreading rate. - Over existing compatible painted finishes, apply at least two coats of paint to achieve a finished product, except where more durable finishes are required under the scope of the project. - Primed surfaces that have been prepared properly require two (2) coats of finish paint on top of primer. - 4.
 All exposed exterior metal components and trim to be provided with a finish, applied or inherent to prevent corrosion.
 Typical are yellow paint on gas meters and components, yellow painted or sleeved bollards, blue and red backflow preventers, or matched painted finishes for exposed conveyance piping in stairwells and common areas. - 5.
 Exposed interior fire suppression piping shall be painted in finished areas and stairwells. - 6.
 Do not paint door hinges and hardware or fire door labels. - 7.
 Wall paint shall be the following finish types: - Classrooms, common areas, offices, conference rooms, corridors, service areas, custodial rooms, mechanical, electrical rooms, and telecom rooms shall be satin or eggshell finish. - Restrooms, food service areas, and break rooms shall be semi-gloss finish.